Travel firm to pay thousands in refunds to Minnesota students

 After receiving dozens of complaints, Ellison's office launched an investigation into whether the company "fairly and truthfully" communicated with customers about cancellation fees.

+John Flanders, an attorney representing Voyageurs International, had no comment on the settlement.

-The complaints detailed how many students worked to earn enough money for the trip, "only to be left holding the bag once their trips were canceled through no fault of their own," Ellison said in a news release.
+The complaints detailed how many of the students had worked to earn enough money for the trip, "only to be left holding the bag once their trips were canceled through no fault of their own," Ellison said in a news release.

 "The COVID-19 pandemic has been hard on businesses and consumers alike — but that doesn't give businesses the right to treat consumers unfairly," Ellison said.
 "Minnesota students and their families paid hard-earned money for these travel packages."